manicinc/magiclogger/docs/styling.md

 ## Universal Log Method Examples

-The new universal `log()` method can be combined with styling techniques for powerful results:
+The universal `log()` method can be combined with styling techniques for powerful results:

 ```typescript
 // Basic usage with different levels